Hochfrequenz/python_template_repository/README.md

 cd
 # open the config file .bashrc
 nano .bashrc
-# Go to the buttom of the file and insert
+# Go to the bottom of the file and insert
-# make tox accessable in each session from everywhere
+# make tox accessible in each session from everywhere
 PATH = "${HOME}/bin:${PATH}"
 export PATH
 # save and close the file with CTRL+O and CTRL+X